Hermann Balck: Postwar life

 Balck was a POW and remained in captivity until 1947.
 He declined to participate in the US Army Historical Division's study on the war.
-After the war Balck found employment as a depot worker.
-In 1948 he was arrested for murder for the execution of artillery commander Lieutenant-Colonel Johann Schottke.
+After the war, Balck found employment as a depot worker.
+In 1948, he was arrested for the illegal execution of artillery commander Lieutenant-Colonel Johann Schottke.
 The incident in question occurred while Balck served as commander of Army Group G on the western front.
 On 28 November 1944 near Saarbrücken, Schottke's unit had failed to provide its supportive artillery fire upon its target area.
-When searched for he was found drunk on duty.
-Balck held a summary judgment, and Schottke was executed by firing squad.
-The sentence and execution were conducted without the ordained military tribunal.
-Balck was found guilty and sentenced to three years.
-He served half of this sentence before being granted early release.
+When searched, he was found drunk on duty.
+Balck held a summary judgment and Schottke was executed by firing squad, without a court-martial.
+Balck was found guilty of manslaughter and sentenced to three years in prison, of which he served 18 months.

-Hermann Balck was sentenced by a French military court in Colmar to 20 years of hard labour for his role in the scorched earth Operation Waldfest but never extradited.
+In 1950, Balck was sentenced by a French military court in Colmar to 20 years of hard labour for his role in the scorched earth Operation Waldfest, but was never extradited.

 In the late 1970s and early 1980s Balck and Friedrich von Mellenthin participated in seminars and panel discussions with senior NATO leaders at the US Army War College in Carlisle, Pennsylvania.